Lizon57/maccabiApp/src/components/app-layout/app-footer/Readme.md

 1.  **Internal app links** - Provides user links to important pages of the app itself:

-- Donate money for us.
-- Become an editor.
 - Who are we?
+- Join or donate to maccabipedia.
+- Report a bug.

 2.  **Social networks links** - Provides user links to our social networks pages: